splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/7-log-observer-connect/_index.md

 ## 4. Reconfigure and build the services locally

-Before we can build the new services with the updated log format we need to add the Opentelemetry dependency tht handles field injection to the `Pom.xml` of our services:
+Before we can build the new services with the updated log format we need to add the Opentelemetry dependency that handles field injection to the `Pom.xml` of our services:

 ```bash
 . ~/workshop/petclinic/scripts/add_otel.sh
 ```

 The Services are now ready to be built, so run the script that will use the `maven` command to compile/build/package the PetClinic microservices (Note the `-P buildDocker`, this will build the new containers):

+{{% notice note %}}
+This will take 3-5 minutes to complete
+{{% /notice %}}

 {{< tabs >}}
 {{% tab title="Running maven" %}}